Tools for Practice

 EVIDENCE

-PLATO, multinational Randomized Controlled Trial (RCT) of 18,624 patients hospitalized for ACS +/- ST elevation, comparing ticagrelor vs. clopidogrel (both with usual care including ASA) for 12 months maximum,1,2 found statistically significant reduction in:
+• 18,624 patients hospitalized for ACS, comparing ticagrelor versus clopidogrel (both with usual care including ASA) for up to 12 months,1,2 found statistically significant reduction in:

-• Primary endpoint (composite of cardiovascular death, MI, or stroke), Number Needed to Treat (NNT) 53.
+• Primary endpoint (composite of cardiovascular death, MI, or stroke), Number Needed to Treat (NNT)=53.

 • Other outcomes better:

-• Recurrent MI: NNT 91.
+• Recurrent MI: NNT=91.

 • No significant difference in stroke.